 The final par 3 on the course again has a significant drop from tee to green.
 Take one club less.
-This is a pretty straightforward par 3 with only 2 bunkers guarding the hole.
+This is a pretty straightforward par 3 with only 2 bunkers guarding the front pin placements on the hole.
 The green is long and narrow.
 Be sure not to pull the ball because the gully once again comes into play if you hook it left of the green.

 The green slopes away from the tee and makes keeping it on the surface difficult.
 Most balls end up either on the low end or behind the green.
 By now you are used to the slope and will put extra oomph into uphill putts.
 Birdies are tough to come by but a relatively easy par for straight hitters.

 “The Rock” hole is easily Livingston’s most recognizable.
 A birdie hole if ever there was one.
 The fairway is a dogleg-left with a glacial rock positioned directly in the middle of the fairway.
 Short tee balls hitting this rock will bounce hard.
 It’s good for a laugh, but not for your score.
 Balls favoring the right side of the fairway open up the green to your second shot.
 The distances are deceiving.
 Take one less club into the green.
 There is out-of-bounds directly behind the green.
 Miss on the left if you can.

 The green is defended by a deep bunkers all around.
 Players hoping to roll on their approach shot will be reaching for their sand wedge.
 The green is flat and plenty large for a par 5.
 There are numerous ways to get a birdie on this hole and anything less will be a disappointment.
 This hole plays as a par 4 for the Ladies.